psahni/aws_saa_prep/neal_davis_course/Block and File Storage/efs.md

 Amazon Elastic File System (Amazon EFS) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
 It is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files, eliminating the need to provision and manage capacity to accommodate growth.

+- NFS protocol is used to mount the file system
+-  You can use an EFS file system as a common data source for workloads and applications running on multiple instances

 - You can control access to files and directories with POSIX-compliant user and group-level permissions.
 - POSIX (group and user) permissions